 Is there anything better than vine ripe tomatoes so full of flavor they’re bursting at the seams, (sometimes quite literally)!
-I never get enough of homegrown tomatoes, their season is so fleeting and the flavor is incomparable to their pale supermarket counterparts, which I often compare to the texture of styrofoam.
+I never get enough of homegrown tomatoes.
+Their season is so short, and the flavor is incomparable.

-Not that I don’t buy out of season tomatoes or anything, (because I do, an embarrassing amount really).
+Not that I don’t buy out of season tomatoes or anything, (because I do, but they just can’t compare!).
 I just really appreciate the real thing when I have it.
 And… as a side note when you are buying out of season tomatoes, cherry tomatoes always have the most flavor and best texture.

 One of my favorite ways to celebrate tomato season is the classic Caprese Salad.
 This time I’ve taken my usual recipe, and transformed it into a topping for a simple grilled chicken with some garden zucchini.

 Can we talk zucchini for a minute?
-We’re finally getting to that stage where the zucchini is taking over the garden, I mean it’s sending out vines in all directions, and they’re all bearing fruit.
-If you’re having similar ‘problems’ be sure to check back later this week because I’m putting together all my best ways to use up the abundance of summer squash!
+We’re finally getting to that stage where the zucchini is taking over the garden.
+I mean it’s sending out vines in all directions, and they’re all bearing fruit.
+If you’re having similar ‘problems’ be sure to check out my zucchini post below!

 Balsamic Grilled Chicken:

 2 boneless skinless chicken breasts, 1 1/2 pounds

 2 Tablespoons extra virgin olive oil